Alcudia, Majorca, Balearic Islands

 Costa Teguise, Lanzarote, Canary Islands

 Located on the Gulf of Salerno in southern Italy, Amalfi is blessed with gorgeous mountains, dramatic cliffs and a beautiful deep ravine.
 Included as a UNESCO World Heritage Site, a holiday in Amalfi in 2018 has so much more to offer than just the breathtaking landscapes that adorn the beautiful town.
 Just 40 kilometres from Naples, Amalfi has been a popular destination for tourists since the 1920s and it is easy to see why.
+Plus, with our excellent deals, it's very likely you'll be able to snap up a cheap holiday deal.

 Dramatic scenery, spectacular sea views and steep winding streets are just a few of the characteristic traits of this beautiful town.
 With lots of beautiful Roman architecture dotted around the resort, Amalfi also offers a gorgeous beach where you can swim in the crystal-clear waters.
 The resort offers a number of luxurious hotels to choose from to make sure you enjoy your break in style.